Basics Visual Basic 6.0

 End Sub

-keyword, we create a procedure.
+With a Sub keyword, we create a procedure.
 Sub is derived

 from the subroutine word.
 Subroutines and procedures are synonyms.
 In Visual Basic,